 I motioned for her to speak.
 “Please, I do encourage that you ask questions whenever you have need to.”

 “If you have no more questions, I shall now show you the classrooms.”
 I stood and Avrille stood as well.
-As I held my office door open for her, she passed me with a gracious smile, the scent of jasmine lingering in the air for the briefest of moments before dissipating.
+As I held my office door open for her, she passed me with a gracious smile, the scent of lavender lingering in the air for the briefest of moments before dissipating.
 I locked the door and led the way down the dimly lit main corridor.
 Avrille followed a pace behind me.

 “This is the main dungeon where most of my classes are held and where you will be spending the majority of your observation time.
 It’s rather self-explanatory.
 Students are required to supply their own cauldrons, standard equipment, and common ingredients.
 Over there, by the sinks, are the student stores which provide whatever additional materials the students might need for the particular assignment of the day.
 On the days you observe, one of your duties will be to review the assigned potion and stock the student cabinets accordingly before the start of class.
-It will be your responsibility to make sure that there are enough ingredients for each student and that they are not given access to things they should not have.”
+It will be your responsibility to make sure there are enough ingredients for each student and that they are not given access to things they should not have.”
 Avrille nodded in understanding.

 “Over here,” I said, walking across the room, “are my private ingredient stores where you will find everything you need to prepare for class.
 The door is always kept locked, and to prevent student-theft, it cannot be opened by simple unlocking spells.
 Therefore, you will need this.”
 I pulled out the spare storeroom key and handed it to Avrille.
 She quickly pocketed it as I unlocked the storeroom door with my own key and opened it so she could see inside.
 “Whenever you remove anything from here, I ask that you make note of it in that ledger.
 You are, of course, welcome to use any ingredients for your own personal research should you wish to do so, as long as you document it.”
 I closed the door and locked it again.

 Avrille walked around a little, seeming to get a feel for the place.
-“I find it very interesting that you allow even the younger students to use a self-selection technique with their ingredients.
+“It’s interesting that you allow even the younger students to use a self-selection technique with their ingredients.
 Have you ever read Moulding the Independent Student by Jacques Rose-Cochon?
 He writes extensively on the topic for a few chapters.”

 I cleared my throat.
 “I have not.
 It’s simply the way that the professor who taught me arranged the classroom.”

-“Professor Sprout has asked for your time tomorrow, so your first observation with me will be the Ravenclaw and Hufflepuff third years directly following lunch on Thursday.
+“Professor Sprout has asked for your time tomorrow, so your first observation with me will be the Ravenclaw and Hufflepuff third-years directly following lunch on Thursday.
 They will be attempting to brew a Shrinking Solution, so you will need to be sure there are enough daisy roots and shrivelfigs for the entire class—”

 I was interrupted by a sharp rap on the door.
 I excused myself and upon opening it was surprised to see Lucius Malfoy standing in front of me.
 His face bore its usual smug expression, and like always, he was dressed immaculately in silk brocades and sable furs adorned with his heirloom platinum Slytherin broaches.
 He extended to me a black leather gloved hand.

-“Quite well, thank you,” I replied, noticing that Avrille had leaned back in her chair to see who had called.
-Lucius’ eyes flickered away from me for a moment, and when he saw her, a distinct smile of amusement crept over his lips.
+“Quite well, thank you,” I replied, noticing out of the corner of my eye that Avrille had leaned back in her chair to see who had called.
+Lucius’s attention flickered away from me for a moment, and when he saw her, a distinct smile of amusement crept over his lips.

 “Forgive me if I am intruding, but I wondered if I could have a word.
 I’ve just put Draco on the train and need to discuss some business with you before he arrives.”
-Lucius was using his silkiest voice which only meant one thing: he wanted something.
+Lucius was using his silkiest voice, which only meant one thing: he wanted something.

-“Mistress Avrille Asphodel,” I said as she extended her hand to Lucius, “Mr Lucius Malfoy.”
+“Mistress Avrille Asphodel,” I said as she extended her own hand to Lucius, “Mr Lucius Malfoy.”
 Instead of shaking it, as I’m sure she expected, Lucius took her hand and kissed it, all the while keeping her fixed with his icy grey eyes.
 I cleared my throat when Lucius allowed his hand to linger on hers.
 “Mr Malfoy is one of the school’s twelve governors, as well as father to one of my students in Slytherin House, Draco.”

-Lucius straightened up and adjusted his sweeping cloak which had shifted slightly.
+Lucius straightened up and adjusted his sweeping cloak, which had shifted slightly.
 “Delighted, Mistress Asphodel, and might I say that Hogwarts is fortunate indeed to have such a lovely new addition to its staff.”
-I saw out of the corner of my eye that Avrille was blushing, but smiling politely none the less.
+I saw with my peripheral vision that Avrille was blushing self-consciously, but smiling politely none the less.
 I tried very hard not to roll my eyes.
 Anyone who knew Lucius personally was quite aware of the fact that he spent much more time seducing young women than at home with his wife and son.

 “Well, if you would please excuse me, Mistress Asphodel, while I speak with Mr Malfoy.
-I can address any concerns you have later.”
+I can address any other concerns you have later.”

-“Well well, Severus,” Lucius murmured as he removed his gloves and took the seat in front of my desk which Avrille had just vacated.
+“Well, well, Severus,” Lucius murmured as he removed his gloves and took the seat in front of my desk which Avrille had just vacated.
 “Finally able to mix work with pleasure, I see?”

 “Do you not?”
-Lucius raised his pale eyebrows.
+Lucius raised his pale eyebrows in mock astonishment.
 “No, I suppose you wouldn’t; always too busy with what’s directly in front of you, never able to see beyond the end of your wand.
 Really, I’m amazed you haven’t found a nice girl yet and settled down.
 It really isn’t hard, you know, especially for one in such a position of prestige as yourself.”
 I took my seat and stared unblinkingly at Lucius, daring him to continue this vein of conversation.
 Lucius seemed to take the hint, for he continued on, “But never mind that.
 I’ve come here today with a proposition for you.”

 Lucius hesitated and smiled faintly, revealing a line of perfectly white, magically-capped teeth.
 He shifted in his chair, crossing his legs and resting his cane across them.
 Looking behind him to make sure I had closed the door, he finally said, “I was curious as to if you had considered anyone to replace the Higgs boy as Slytherin’s Quidditch Seeker, owing to the fact that he graduated last year.”

 I folded my arms across my chest and glanced up at the Quidditch Cup resting on a top shelf near the door.
-Indeed I had given it serious thought, seeing as how now the Slytherin team would need a decent Seeker to compete with James Potter’s vile spawn who had managed to worm his way onto the Gryffindor team a year early last season.
-I had been most displeased when Gryffindor had beaten Slytherin last year, even though in the end we won the Cup since Potter spent the Quidditch final in the hospital wing.
-Since Minerva had recently resumed making blatant comments about finally taking the winning streak from Slytherin, I was all the more eager to retain it.
+Indeed I had given it serious thought, seeing as how now the Slytherin team would need a decent Seeker to compete with James Potter’s vile spawn, who had managed to worm his way onto the Gryffindor team a year early last season.
+I had been most displeased when Gryffindor had beaten Slytherin in their match last year, even though in the end we won the Cup since Potter spent the Quidditch final in the hospital wing.
+Minerva had recently resumed making blatant comments about finally taking the winning streak from Slytherin, so I was all the more eager to retain it.